joelnl74/smartphone-clock-application/README.md

 - MobileClockViewController - ClockPresenter - ClockView - ClockModel
 - MobileStopWatchViewController - StopWatchPresenter - StopWatchView - TimerModel/TimerLapModel
 - MobileTimerViewController - TimerPresenter - TimerView - TimerModel
-- Installers (Zenject dependencies binding) AudioMonoInstaller, MobileTimerMonoInstaller, MainMonoInstallerTests
+- Installers (Zenject dependencies binding) AudioMonoInstaller, MobileTimerMonoInstaller, MainMonoInstaller
 ### Base classes
 - Every presenter inherits from the class Presenter which contains a method to bind a generic view
 - Every view controller inherits from the view controller which makes sure contract interfaces are respected and can bind the view to the presenters (the view has no information about the presenter)